sebastiansam55/autokey-sphinx/README.md

 ## TODO
+Github action to checkout tag, then generate the documentation

 There is a plugin that supports versioned documentation, [sphinxcontrib-multiversion](https://github.com/Holzhaus/sphinx-multiversion) which seems to be decently well maintained.

 Going forward we should use sphinx syntax in comments instead of older epytext.;